rauppduh/lis/README.md

 Abstract factory - because there are many different operations with test type, a huge family of objects tend to be created (microbiology can have different behavior for operation1, operation2, operation3...), it is responsible for getting the right strategy behavior

 SOLID
-Single responsibility
+Single responsibility,
-Open Closed
+Open Closed,
 Dependency Inversion

 Structure

-Hexagonal architecture
+Hexagonal architecture.

-Separated by domain, trying to be the most decoupled possible
+Separated by domain, trying to be the most decoupled possible.

 As I do not have enough knowledge of the business, I follow it on my way.